maagnaa/java-bootcamp/README.md

 ```

 Java does not verify unchecked exceptions at compile-time.
 Furthermore, we don't have to declare unchecked exceptions in a method with the throws keyword.
 And although the above code does not have any errors during compile-time, it will throw ArithmeticException at runtime.

+In fact, *never catch an unchecked exception*, instead **fix the code**.

+Other common unchecked runtime exceptions:

+- NullPointerException
+- IllegalArgumentException
+- InputMismatchException